kubos/kubos/docs/os-docs/configuring-kubos.rst

 As a result, customers will need to manually enable the services and packages corresponding to the devices present in their system.

-Additionally, customers may create and include their own :doc:`system packages <TODO>`.
+Additionally, customers may create and include their own :ref:`system packages <custom-packages>`.

 Reference Documents
 -------------------